Comprehensive Plan Focuses on Residential & Commercial Growth

 The plan is complemented by a transportation plan that includes new parkways to connect neighborhoods and alternative travel routes to alleviate congestion and serve the city’s needs.
 To enhance the quality of life, the plan includes future parks and trails.
 The included framework for decision-making provides design criteria for development and addresses levels of compatibility between various uses.

 Growth management is another key component of the Comprehensive Plan, which identifies policies to guide future development, including infill development.
 The plan includes a prioritized annexation plan that directs growth to areas economically served by municipal utilities while maintaining a variety of choice in site selection.
-Each identified growth area was analyzed based on the availability of municipal services and anticipated land use.
+Each identified growth area was analyzed based on the availability of municipal services and anticipated land planning use.
 Existing infrastructure within these areas was evaluated with respect to its condition and capability to handle growth.
 The growth management plan also includes costs for bringing substandard infrastructure into compliance.

 The plan includes an implementation strategy to help ensure its effectiveness.
 Recommendations for policy changes, action items, and capital improvement projects were defined and assigned a time frame for completion.
 The scope of Indianola’s plan is ambitious and long-term.
 Each action, investment, and policy item was chosen to contribute to the betterment of the community.
 To keep the plan moving forward, it’s suggested that the city implement and plan a maintenance process that uses the Comprehensive Plan to develop annual improvements.